lightlace/cpp-docs.de-de/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="parameters"></a>Parameter
  [in] *pButton*
- Ein Zeiger auf die Schaltfläche "".
+ Zeiger auf die Schaltfläche.

  [in] *StrTTText*
- Ein Zeiger auf den QuickInfo-Text.
+ Zeiger auf den QuickInfo-Text.

 ### <a name="return-value"></a>Rückgabewert
  Die Standardimplementierung gibt 0 zurück.